-But this discovery of a new match is only possible if all original fragments are kept, since some or even all data from a fragment may not be retained to the final entity during the resolution process.
+This can only work if all of the original fragments are still there, since some or all of a fragment’s data might not be retained to the final entity at the end of the resolution process.

-If this originally-unused fragment is essential to the new match, discarding it precludes the ability to ever make that new match.
-This places significant limitations on the ability to re-evaluate entities: particularly, data from any system that is added after the initial matching takes place is less useful.
+If one of those originally-unused fragments is essential to the new match, discarding it precludes the ability to ever make that new match.
+This places significant limitations on the ability to re-evaluate entities: data from any system that is added after the initial matching takes place is less useful.

-Since MIOvantage does retain all original fragments and always works from the fragment level, new data can be continually evaluated in context with the existing data at the fragment level.
-Any data contributed to the system can contribute equally to the entity resolution, even data added after the initial deployment or data that was not used the first time an entity was resolved.
+Our solutions do retain all original fragments and always work from the fragment level, so new data can be continually evaluated in context with all prior fragments.
+Any data contributed to the system can fully contribute to entity resolution, no matter when it is added.

-For example, consider a pair of fragments A and B. When these fragments first enter MIOvantage, there is no direct or mutual match between them, so they are placed in separate clusters.
+For example, consider a pair of fragments A and B. When these fragments first enter a MIOsoft entity resolution solution, there is no direct or mutual match between them, so they are placed in separate clusters.